faucetsdn/udmi/docs/setup.md

-Most interactions work with [Cloud IoT Core](https://cloud.google.com/iot/docs/) and [PubSub](https://cloud.google.com/pubsub/docs), so a familiarity with those topics is assumed throuought the UDMI documentation.
+Most interactions work with [Cloud IoT Core](https://cloud.google.com/iot/docs/) and [PubSub](https://cloud.google.com/pubsub/docs), so a familiarity with those topics is assumed throughout the UDMI documentation.

 ## Cloud Authentication